agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

      })
      ```

-- **2.** The _function_ way, where we configure everything in an object too.
+- **2.** The _function_ way, which gives us more configuration opportunities.
-     But this time the object has to be returned by a function, which has the collection as its only parameter.
+  The object is returned by a function, which has an Instance of the Collection as its only parameter.
-     By approaching the collection, we are able to create Groups and Selectors on our own, which
+  By approaching the Collection, we are able to create Groups and Selectors on our own.
-     gives us much more freedom in configuring these Instances.
+  This gives us much more freedom in configuring these Instances.
      ```ts
      const Collection = App.createCollection((collection) => ({
      key: 'dummyCollection',